Lightning-Universe/lightning-flash/docs/source/reference/tabular_classification.rst

     6,0,3,"Moran, Mr. James",male,,0,0,330877,8.4583,,Q
     ...

-Once we've downloaded the data using :func:`~flash.core.data.download_data`, we can create the :class:`~flash.tabular.TabularData` from our CSV files using the :func:`~flash.tabular.TabularData.from_csv` method.
+Once we've downloaded the data using :func:`~flash.core.data.download_data`, we can create the :class:`~flash.tabular.classification.data.TabularData` from our CSV files using the :func:`~flash.tabular.classification.data.TabularData.from_csv` method.
-From :meth:`the API reference <flash.tabular.TabularData.from_csv>`, we need to provide:
+From :meth:`the API reference <flash.tabular.classification.data.TabularData.from_csv>`, we need to provide:

 * **cat_cols**- A list of the names of columns that contain categorical data (strings or integers).
 * **num_cols**- A list of the names of columns that contain numerical continuous data (floats).
 * **target**- The name of the column we want to predict.
 * **train_csv**- A CSV file containing the training data converted to a Pandas DataFrame

-Next, we create the :class:`~flash.tabular.TabularClassifier` and finetune on the Titanic data.
+Next, we create the :class:`~flash.tabular.classification.model.TabularClassifier` and finetune on the Titanic data.
-We then use the trained :class:`~flash.image.ImageClassifier` for inference.
+We then use the trained :class:`~flash.tabular.classification.model.TabularClassifier` for inference.
 Finally, we save the model.
 Here's the full example: